Tintic, Empire Mines

 March 27, 1917

-"Relative to the Empire Mines company, which filed its articles of incorporation Tuesday [March 27th] with the secretary of state showing 3,000,000 shares of 5 cents par value, and owning 600 acres, having merged eight Tintic properties, it is reported from Provo that the organization has been effected for more economical and thorough development work.
-Work will be begun at once following expert examination of the property and a decision where the work can be done most advantageously.
+The Empire Mines company filed its articles of incorporation, owning 600 acres, having merged eight Tintic properties.
 It is probable that development operations will be taken up first in the Lower Mammoth workings."
 The directors and officers were: Jesse Knight, president; J. William Knight, vice president; W. Lester Mangum, secretary and treasurer; with additional directors Mrs. Amanda M. Knight, R. E. Allen, K. S. Jordan, J. S. Smith.
-Eight properties: Opex; Lower Mammoth; Tennessee Rebel; Central Mammoth; Boston and Tintic; Garnet; Old Colony and Eureka; Black jack; and seventeen mining claims, which have all been merged by vote of the stockholders and sale of the individual claims.
+Eight properties: Opex; Lower Mammoth; Tennessee Rebel; Central Mammoth; Boston and Tintic; Garnet; Old Colony and Eureka; Black Jack; and seventeen mining claims, which have all been merged by vote of the stockholders and sale of the individual claims.
 (Salt Lake Herald, March 29, 1917; Salt Lake Tribune, March 30, 1917)

 On April 23, 1917, Jesse Knight gave this list of the mines that were part of his larger Empire Mines Company, recently formed as a consolidation of his interests.
 (Provo Daily Herald, April 23, 1917)